 I have been told "they really have gone above and beyond for my family."
 Another family member shared with me, "I am grateful for all that they have done for my mother and my husband.
 "A resident's granddaughter said to me, "They are his second family."

 I am glad to be sharing all of this with you.
 It is a pleasure working alongside you and the rest of your staff, providing compassionate patient care to our shared patients.

-My heartfelt thanks to the entire staff of Carlton Plaza, past and present, for the loving care that my parents received during the final years of their lives.
-You can never know what a comfort it was to me to know that when I could not be with them, they were surrounded by people who loved them and cared for them as people, not just “clients.
+My heartfelt thanks to the entire staff of Carlton Senior Living, past and present, for the loving care that my parents received during the final years of their lives.
+You can never know what a comfort it was to me to know that when I could not be with them, they were surrounded by people who loved them and cared for them as people, not just "clients.
 I know that I cannot list (or even remember) every act of kindness, but I want to make sure to give thanks:

 To Sheila, for being my first contact, my port in the storm, and helping me take the weight off my shoulders that first day.

 To Lorena, for watching over my folks and keeping me informed, and helping all of us make transitions between the various stages of their lives at Carlton.

 To Geoffrey, for always giving my mom the cheery greeting that brightened her day and made her feel special.